vaperrin98/beautiful-jekyll/index.md

 # Why this study?

 Cattaneo and al., in their paper <span style="color:Brown">*Housing, Health and Happiness*</span>, discuss the influence of housing on health and welfare by studying the impact of a large-scale household Mexican government program, Piso Firme.
 That program aimed to replace household dirt floors by cement floors to improve standards of living.
 What is particularly interesting for us is that they found that housing upgrades significantly improve adult welfare, as measured by an increased satisfaction with their housing and quality of life, as well as lower depression and perceived stress.
 This raises an interesting point: **How does their findings generalize to other cities?
-Is it possible to establish links between housing and life satisfaction in a big European city?** We decided to extend their work by looking at data about housing in London.
+Is it possible to establish links between housing and well-being in a big European city?** We decided to extend their work by looking at data about housing in London.

 We explore the possibility to find such an influence from housing in the London boroughs.
 If the context of this second study is certainly different from theirs (the housing conditions in these two countries are rather different), this second study also compares information of small closely related locations (London boroughs instead of two twin cities of Mexico) to uncover the influence of housing conditions on their inhabitants' life in these neighborhoods.
-We won't look at health-related happiness in the same way, as this first paper investigates issues that they do happen in the London, but mostly not due to housing conditions (anemia, parasites, ...).
-However, life satisfaction and happiness indices can still be investigated in relationship to other housing conditions.
+We won't look at health-related happiness in the same way, as this first paper investigates issues that do happen in the London, but mostly not due to housing conditions (anemia, parasites, ...).
+However, life satisfaction and happiness indices, and overall well-being, can still be investigated in relationship to other housing conditions.

 What if we could establish the influence of numerous housing variables, such as prices, neighbourhoods (and conditions) on your life satisfaction, anxiety levels and happiness in the city of London?
 We would be able to tell you where you should live to make your life great!